ethagnawl/Termdebug-Demo/README.md

 - Demo!

 ## Gotchas
 - Termdebug _does not_ open the main source file automatically.
-Why not?
-I'd like to submit a PR which does this by default or provides an opt-in config flag.
+Is there a good reason for this?
+If not, I'd like to submit a PR which does this by default, provides an opt-in config flag or uses the popup api to select the file(s).

 ## Resources
 - https://github.com/vim/vim/blob/master/runtime/pack/dist/opt/termdebug/plugin/termdebug.vim